High School Level Courses

 High School Courses—$100

-These high school courses transfer to your high school or are applied toward a Hawkeye Adult High School diploma.
+These high school courses transfer to your high school.

 High School Correspondence Courses—$120